 Diversification of Revenue Sources: The City's goal is to minimize increases in the millage rate.
 This traditionally was accomplished by finding new sources of revenue where possible and by implementing tight budgetary controls on expenditures.
-The City's aggregate millage is 6.3660 and is comprised of an operating millage of 5.6880 and debt service millage of 0.6780.
-The rolled-back operating rate, which was not adopted, is 5.7976.
+The City's aggregate millage is 6.3018, which is comprised of an operating millage of 5.6368 (the rolled-back millage rate) and a debt service millage of 0.6713.